 On the occasion of Sigmar Polke’s 80th birthday in 2021, the Anna Polke Foundation realizes an anniversary project including an exhibition and festival.
 The focus will lie on the productive potential of image interference in Sigmar Polke’s work and those of current artists.

-POLKE SALON is a place of exchange that takes Sigmar Polke’s work and thinking as an artist as its model: curiosity and open ends, and finding and bringing the latter together.
-We cordially invite you to regular meetings in the rooms of our foundation, where on the following dates selected interlocutors will enter into dialogue about and with Polke’s work.
+As a place of exchange, POLKE SALON is modelled on Sigmar Polke’s work and thinking as an artist, on his curiosity to discover and bring things together and his use of free association in his work.
+We cordially invite you to regular meetings in the rooms of our foundation, where on the following dates selected participants will enter into dialogue about and with Polke’s work.
 Meet scientists, gallerists, contemporary witnesses, and free spirits.
 Look forward to personal encounters, new insights, and joint discussions over wine and snacks.

-“Anyone can do it easily”.
-Mike Karstens (graphic artist and gallery owner) and Anna Polke (founder and actress) in conversation with Christian Spies (University of Cologne) about the creation of graphic art and painting by Sigmar Polke.
+“Everyone can do easy”.
+Mike Karstens (graphic artist and gallery owner) and Anna Polke (founder and actress) in conversation with Christian Spies (University of Cologne) about Sigmar Polke’s creation of graphic art and painting.

 29 April 2021

 “Loose connections”.
-Michael Oppitz (ethnologist) in conversation with Dietmar Rübel (art historian) about art and ethnology with, by, surrounding Sigmar Polke.
+Michael Oppitz (ethnologist) in conversation with Dietmar Rübel (art historian) about art and ethnology with, by, and around Sigmar Polke.

 10 June 2021